-35. Like House Democrats, Democratic officials in New York have used every tool at their disposal to expose the President's private financial information.
+37. Like House Democrats, Democratic officials in New York have used every tool at their disposal to expose the President's private financial information.
 And like House Democrats, their goal is to retaliate against President Trump and damage him politically.

-36. The Attorney General of New York State, for example, took office following a campaign where she promised to "begin ... an investigation into the Trump Administration with respect to his finances in the State of New York" and bring "the days of Donald Trump ... to an end."
+38. The Attorney General of New York State, for example, took office following a campaign where she promised to "begin ... an investigation into the Trump Administration with respect to his finances in the State of New York" and bring "the days of Donald Trump ... to an end."
 On several occasions she stated, "The president of the United States has to worry about three things: 1.
 Mueller 2.
 Cohen, and 3.
 Tish James.
 We're all closing in on him."
 She represented that, if elected, "we will join with law enforcement and other attorneys general across this nation in removing this president from office."
 "I will be shining a bright light into every dark corner of his real estate dealings." "[W]e're going to definitely sue him.
 We're going to be a real pain in the ass.
 He's going to know my name personally."
+The Attorney General pledged to "root out corruption" in "DC" by "[i]nvestigat[ing] Trump businesses."
+She released a three-point plan explaining how she would "[f]ight[] corruption in the Trump Administration."
 The Attorney General also tweeted to Democrats in Congress, promising "to help Democrats take on Donald Trump" and "investigate" him.